 Cardiac Pulmonary Resuscitation, or most commonly known as CPR, is a procedure that composes of chest compressions and artificial ventilation that is usually done to a person who is experiencing cardiac arrest.
 This procedure, however, is not as simple as it may sound.
 Proper CPR training is definitely needed in order to deliver this first aid method correctly.

 Studies show that the United States of America has only a small population of 3-5% of people who are trained in proper CPR and know how to respond in case someone near them gets a cardiac emergency.
 The American Health Association shows that over 359,000 emergency CPR cases happen outside the hospital and having a CPR certification equips one with the capability to save a life – whenever and wherever.

-With these facts stated, here are some of the reasons why you should get a CPR certification today:
+With these facts stated, here are some of the benefits of being CPR and first aid certified:

 Saving lives, one CPR procedure at a time

 Let’s face it – numerous cardiac crises arise at homes, schools, offices, and in the streets.
 All these places might be far from the hospital and it would definitely take time before the victims are seen and examined by medical personnel.
 If the victims do not receive immediate help, their condition would deteriorate, or worse, end up in death.